MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>When the plus shaped button is selected on the bottom right of the calendar view it opens a form with different fields to be filled out by the user.</td>
+    <td>Allows the user to create their own unique events.
+When the plus shaped button is selected on the bottom right of the calendar view it opens a form with different fields to be filled out by the user.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>